JohnXLivingston/peertube-plugin-livechat/support/documentation/content/contributing/develop/_index.en.md

 (see [ESBuild documentation](https://esbuild.github.io/content-types/#typescript)).
 That's why we first compile Typescript with the `-noEmit` option, just to check types (`check:client:ts` in package.json file).
 Then, if everything is okay, we run ESBuild to generate the compiled javascript.

+## Debug Mode

+There is a debug mode for this plugin, that shorten some delay.
+For example, some log files will rotate every two minutes, instead of once per day.
+This permit to test more easily certain actions, for which it could normally take hours or days to wait.

+To enable this mode, you juste have to create the `/var/www/peertube/storage/plugins/data/peertube-plugin-livechat/debug_mode` file (replacing `/var/www/peertube/storage/` by the correct path on your installation).

+The simple existence of this file is sufficient to trigger the debug mode.
+To make sure it's taken into account, you can restart your Peertube instance.